MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **AppInfo.Version** - Application version

-- **Failure.Category** - The category of the failure “UnhandledError”
+- **Failure.Category** - The category of the failure "UnhandledError"

 - **Failure.Detail** - The detailed info of the failure